imakjaiswal/LCDW/README.md

 # LCDW - Localized Construction and Demolition Waste Dataset

-> **Paper Title:** *LCDW: A benchmark dataset for localized construction and demolition waste characterization and an explainability-based failure analysis framework*
+> **Paper Title:** *LCDW: A Benchmark Dataset and Explainable Error Taxonomy for Segmentation in Cluttered Construction Waste Scenes*

 ---